SegueII/irishub-sdk-js/README.md

 - **test** - some test case

-# Installation
+## Installation

 Install by NPM :

 `git+https://github.com/irisnet/sdk-js`

-# API
+## API

 For up-to-date API documentation, please check the [api](./docs/api.md)

-# Contributing
+## Contributing

 Contributions to the IRIS JavaScript SDK are welcome.
-Please ensure that you have tested the changes with a local client and have added unit test coverage for your code,you can also submit an issue on github.
+Please ensure that you have tested the changes with a local client and have added unit test coverage for your code,you can also ubmit an issue on github.